research-software-directory/RSD-as-a-service/README.md

 docker compose -f docker-compose.yml -f docker-compose.dev.yml up
 ```

 It is possible to directly run the frontend too (without using a docker container).
-You must then have NodeJS installed, preferably v18.
+You must then have Node.js installed, see the `Dockerfile` in the frontend directory for the version in use.

 ```
 # Build and install all dependencies.